Shenavar/Anaconda-Installation.md/Anaconda Installation.md

   > In order to continue the installation process, please review the license agreement.

   Click Enter to view license terms.
 Then, Scroll down to the bottom and enter **Yes** to accept the terms.

+4. Next, the installer asks you to press **Enter** to accept the default install location.
+We strongly recommend you to choose the default install location.
+Specially, **Do not** choose the path as **/usr** for the Anaconda/Miniconda installation because you will be in trouble shortly!

+After accepting the default directory, the installer shows the next message:
+> PREFIX=/home/<user>/anaconda<2 or 3>”

+The installation process continues for a few minutes; then it will be completed.

+5. You see the next message:
+  > Do you wish the installer to initialize Anaconda3 by running conda init?

+Write **yes**.